cwsoft/NoCookieWithoutConsent/README.md

 Module hooks before `page::render` and adds a cookie consent dialogue consenting for technical required cookies.
 User can consent or decline using technical required cookies.
 The module sets `$config->sessionAllow=true` if a wire cookie already exists, the requested Url contains an admin path or the user gave consent using required cookies.
 This way frontend users can control if the ProcessWire cookie `wire` is set or not.

-The consent cookie is stored for 7 days if user gave consent in order to hide the cookie dialogue on subsequent visits unless the user or the browser deletes the cookie itself.
-If user declined using cookies, the preference is stored in a cookie till the browser session ends so the cookie dialogue will show up on subsequent visits.
+The consent cookie (nocowoco) is stored for 7 days if user gave consent in order to hide the cookie dialogue on subsequent visits unless the user or browser deletes the cookie.
+If user declined using cookies, the preference is stored in the cookie (nocowoco) till the browser session ends to ensure the cookie dialogue shows up on again on subsequent website visits.

 ## Installation